Monoidal Properties of Franke's Exotic Equivalence: Preliminaries

 \subsubsection{Smash Products for Diagram Categories}

-A monoidal category $(\cM,\wedge)$ gives rise to more monoidal categories by consider diagrams from small categories into $\cM$.
-In our next example we discuss how this is related to model category theory. \begin{example} Let $(\cM,\wedge)$ be a monoidal model category and let $J$ be a direct category.
-Consider the diagram category $\cM^J$ with the model structure \ref{modelondiagrams}.
-The category $\cM^J$ inherits a monoidal structure
+A monoidal category $(\cM,\wedge)$ gives rise to more monoidal categories by considering diagrams from small categories into $\cM$.
+In our next example we discuss how this is related to model category theory.